 Catch22 include PPP West London provides education, mentoring, counselling, family support, accredited learning and work-related learning to some of the most vulnerable young people across London.

 Education is delivered through individualised packages that meet very specific needs.
 Learners may have complex needs including social, emotional and mental health needs (SEMH) and autism spectrum disorders (ASD).
 We also support learners who have just arrived in the country and those who are are hard to place due to multiple factors.

 We offer a young person-centred, holistic approach to education, moving away from mainstream methods with which learners have had difficulties in the past.
 Through the provision of an alternative educational experience, one of our priorities is the behaviour of learners, our aim is to support pupils through use of a range of strategies enabling them to access the curriculum both socially and academically.

 We have 45 places for learners in years 9, 10, 11 and 12 across two sites: Freston Road (Ladbroke Grove) and Phoenix Centre (Southall).

 To enable young people to progress and succeed in sustained education, employment and training.

 We do this by re-engaging young people positively with their purpose through learning and future life aspirations.
 All our learners achieve positive outcomes, thrive and enjoy a quality education that is delivered by skilled, passionate people with high expectations in a place that is safe, high quality and appropriate.

-Learners have the opportunity to undertake Gateway diplomas and awards and we are also looking at extending our curriculum to include short courses in sociology and psychology.
 Our learners also have access to fortnightly sessions with a Connexions personal adviser to focus on the next steps to college or employment.